sv-shivansh/HacktoberFest/README.md

 # C_Basics
-This repository includes basic c codes for learning purpose.
+This repository includes basic c codes for learning.